kamranmuazzam/aca-demia/pages/Edema.md

+alias:: Oedema

-definition:: excessive accumulation of fluid in the interstitial spaces alias:: Oedema
+- #definition excessive accumulation of fluid in the interstitial spaces
 - ## Pathophysiology
 	- The balance of forces within the capillary
 		- Arterial End